Full Policy & Overview of the Conduct Process

 Information about Where & How to Report Sexual Misconduct

-Information about Think About It & Other Prevention and Education Programs
+Information about Voices for Change & Other Prevention and Education Programs

 Seattle University affirms respect, responsibility, and care between all persons.
 Conduct constituting a sexual offense, such as non-consensual sexual intercourse, non-consensual sexual contact, sexual exploitation or sexual assault, will not be tolerated.
 Behavior of this nature is inconsistent with Seattle University values, and is a violation of the Code of Student conduct and University policy.
 Students committing a sexual misconduct in any form can be disciplined under the Code of Student Conduct.
 If you are in need of emergency assistance please call 206-296-5911 to reach our Department of Public Safety or call 911 to reach Seattle Police.

 Seattle University provides many resources to assist and support students who experience sexual harassment, sexual assault, domestic violence, dating violence, stalking, or other sexual misconduct, regardless of where or when it occurs, or by whom.
 This downloadable Sexual Misconduct Resources for Survivors handout (PDF) provides information for both on-campus and local off-campus resources.

 For specific resources and information for staff and faculty who have experienced sexual misconduct, please contact the Office of Institutional Equity.